thewhiteh4t/seeker/README.md

 * Seeker uses HTML API and gets Location Permission and then grabs Longitude and Latitude using GPS Hardware which is present in the device, so Seeker works best with Smartphones, if the GPS Hardware is not present, such as on a Laptop, Seeker fallbacks to IP Geolocation or it will look for Cached Coordinates.

-* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**, Accuracy Depends on the Device.
+* Generally if a user accepts location permsission, Accuracy of the information recieved is **accurate to approximately 30 meters**

-**Note** : On iPhone due to some reason location accuracy is approximately 65 meters.
+* Accuracy depends on multiple factors which you may or may not control such as :
+  * Device - Won't work on laptops or phones which have broken GPS
+  * Browser - Some browsers block javascripts
+  * GPS Calibration - If GPS is not calibrated you may get inaccurate results and this is very common

 ## Templates

-You can choose a template which will be used by seeker from these :
+Available Templates :

 * NearYou
 * Google Drive (Suggested by @Akaal_no_one)